ToxicFrog/doom-mods/README.md

 ### Damage

-Increases all damage dealt by you by 5% per level.
+As a player upgrade, increases *all* damage you deal by 5% per level.
+As a weapon upgrade, increases damage dealt by *that weapon* by 10% per level.
+In either case it will always add at least one point of damage per level to each of your attacks.

 ### Explosive Shots *(Hitscan only)*